Yukinoshita-yume/AeroplaneChessGame/README.md

   | winnerOrder        | The order of player victories   |
   | winnerCount        | Number of players who have won  |
   | currentPlayerIndex | Index of the current player     |

+## Design Patterns

+This project utilizes several design patterns to ensure code maintainability, flexibility, and adherence to SOLID principles:

+### 1. Strategy Pattern
+- **Interfaces and Implementations**: The project uses interface-based design with concrete implementations
+  - `GameServer` interface and `GameServerImpl` implementation
+  - `DiceShaker` interface and `DiceShakerImpl` implementation
+- **Benefits**: Allows for easy swapping of implementations without modifying client code.
+For example, different dice rolling strategies or game server implementations can be added without changing the controller layer.

+### 2. Dependency Inversion Principle (DIP)
+- **Implementation**: The `GameController` depends on the `GameServer` interface rather than the concrete `GameServerImpl` class
+- **Benefits**: Reduces coupling between layers, making the code more flexible and testable.
+The controller doesn't need to know about specific implementations, allowing for easier maintenance and extension.

+### 3. Three-Layer Architecture
+- **Architecture**: The project follows a three-layer architecture pattern:
+  - **Controller Layer** (`GameController`): Handles user input/output and coordinates game flow
+  - **Service Layer** (`GameServer`): Contains business logic for game operations
+  - **POJO Layer** (`Game`, `Player`, `Map`, `Dice`): Contains data models and domain entities
+- **Benefits**: Separates concerns, making the code more organized, maintainable, and easier to understand.
+Each layer has a clear responsibility.

+### 4. Encapsulation
+- **Implementation**: All POJO classes use private fields with public getters and setters
+- **Benefits**: Protects internal state and provides controlled access to object properties, ensuring data integrity.

 ## Key Logic Challenges
 1. **Representing Player Positions**